 In its proposal, EA referred to confidentiality and privacy issues in response to the AER's compliance bulletin.
 EA submitted that these potential issues are mitigated by the fact that any party accessing MSATS data would be bound by privacy and consumer legislation within their commercial agreements.
-These parties are subject to the requirements set in jurisdictional customer protection framework, Australian Consumer Law (ACL) and potentially the NECF.58
+These parties are subject to the requirements set in jurisdictional customer protection framework, Australian Consumer Law (ACL) and potentially the NECF.

-5.3.3 Stakeholders' views
+5.3.3 Stakeholders' views on the consultation paper

 The Consumer Action Law Centre (Consumer Action) raised concerns with regards to consumer protection in its submission.
 Consumer Action submitted that it was concerned that some aspects of energy market reform are proceeding without the consumer protections required to ensure the efficacy of those reforms keeping pace.
-It also expressed concern that the consumer protections that apply to third parties are not on par with those that apply to registered market participants such as retailers.59
+It also expressed concern that the consumer protections that apply to third parties are not on par with those that apply to registered market participants such as retailers.

-Consumer Action recommended that any party accessing information from the NMI Standing Data be subject to the full suite of consumer protections available under energy specific legislation.
-Specifically, it recommended that the AEMC should proceed with amending the NECF to regulate third parties who provide energy services.
-Consumer Action submitted that this amendment should proceed before other reforms that enable more information be provided to third parties.
-60
+Consumer Action recommended that any party accessing information from the NMI Standing Data be subject to the full suite of consumer protections available under